-The spicy tomato relish really is the star of the show with this dish, as it cuts through the rich, cheesy courgette fritters – it adds a spicy, sweet and acidic freshness which I find is essential.
-These fritters may be a little too rich and too high in protein to serve as a side dish, but they will make a great breakfast or light lunch option at 2.6g carbs per serving.
+The spicy tomato relish really is the star of the show with these courgette cheese fritters as it cuts through the richness and adds a spicy, sweet and acidic freshness which I find is essential.
+These fritters may be a little too rich and too high in protein to be served as a side dish, but they will make a great breakfast or light lunch option at 2.6g carbs per serving.

-These mini skewers are like someone said, “let’s take all the best keto items and grill them on a skewer!”
+These mini kebabs are like someone said, “let’s take all the best keto items and grill them on a skewer!”
 Bacon?
 “Yes please!”
 Prawns?
 “Yes please!”
 Avocado?
 “Oh, stop it, now you are just showing off!”
-A little finicky to make, but totes worth it in the end.
+They are a little finicky to make, but totes worth it in the end.
 A fun, tasty appetiser at your next braai (BBQ)…

 Inspiration for this recipe came from my darling friend, Little Debbie Bryson who makes something similar at her sop-en-dop* birthday party every winter in Cape Town.
 Since moving to UK, I have sadly missed so many of them.
 This is for you LDB, I know it doesn’t compare to yours – but I slurped my version up with a longing lump in my throat.
 The recipe makes two hearty bowls, filling enough as a main meal, but you could make it stretch to 4 servings and enjoy it as a late-afternoon light meal (cup-of-soup) and halve the macros accordingly..